-However, much more common are bets available on the myriad of eFootball matches that take place each day around the world.
+However, much more common are bets available on the myriad of one-v-one eFootball matches that take place each day around the world.

 These games may not be part of a specific tournament (but they can be) and these games have been named “eSoccer battle betting games”.

 These games pair two players of roughly equal ability in a game which is streamed live and which allows customers to tune in and bet on the outcome of the game.

 When placing an eSoccer bet the 8 minutes length of the game should always be considered when formulating your best betting option.